U.S. Space & Rocket Center: Buildings

 Huntsville architect David Crowe designed the initial building with 22000 sqft of exhibit space.
 Since 1969, Huntsville residents could point to the vertical Saturn I rocket at the U.S. Space & Rocket Center as a distant landmark (located a few miles from the city center).
 In 1999, a full-scale model of the Saturn V rocket was erected, standing nearly twice as tall as the Saturn I.

-Since 1979, a surplus Saturn IB rocket example owned by the museum stands at the Alabama Welcome Center in Ardmore "as a reminder to visitors of Alabama's role in the space program."
+From 1979 to 2023 an unflown Saturn IB rocket owned by MSFC and leased to the museum stood at the Alabama Welcome Center in Ardmore "as a reminder to visitors of Alabama's role in the space program."
+It was removed and salvaged due to lack of maintenance in September 2023.

-The dome theater addition opened December 19, 1982, and was replaced in early 2019 by the INTUITIVE Planetarium.
+The dome theater addition opened December 19, 1982, and was updated in early 2019 to be the INTUITIVE Planetarium.

 The 1986 film SpaceCamp promoted the camp and inspired more than a doubling of camp attendees (from 5,000 in 1986 to 11,000 in 1987), and the facilities had to be expanded again.

 A $3 million NASA Educator Resource Center was built during Larry Capps's tenure, opening mid-2005.

 The newest addition to the U.S. Space & Rocket Center is the Davidson Center for Space Exploration, named after Dr. Julian Davidson, founder of Davidson Technologies.
 The 68000 sqft building opened January 31, 2008.
 The Davidson Center was designed to house the Saturn V Dynamic Test Vehicle (listed on the National Register of Historic Places) and many other space exploration exhibits.
 The vehicle is elevated above the floor surface with separated stages and engines exposed, so visitors have the opportunity to walk underneath the rocket.
 The Davidson Center also features a 3D movie theater in addition to the planetarium in the original museum.